Port Security Unit: Waterside Security Division

-The Waterside Security Division (WSD) is equipped with six Kvichak (Vigor) 32' Transportable Port Security Boats (TPSBs) (four operational, one in maintenance, one pre-staged theater spare), which are the fourth generation of the Transportable Security Boats (TPSBs) used by the Coast Guard for the port security missions.
+The Waterside Security Division (WSD) is equipped with six Kvichak (Vigor) 32-foot Transportable Port Security Boats (TPSBs), which are the fourth generation of the TPSBs used by the Coast Guard for the port security missions.
 These boats are armed with three mounted machine guns, in addition to the crew's personal weapons.

-The main purpose of the Waterside Security Division is to provide maritime protection to key High Value Assets (HVAs), such as warships and military supply vessels, military bases, ports, harbors, and piers.
+The main purpose of the Waterside Security Division is to provide maritime protection to key HVAs, such as warships and military supply vessels, military bases, ports, harbors, and piers.
 Through the use of vigilant escort and patrol techniques, the HVA is protected from asymmetrical threats, such as assaults by small boats or swimmers.

-The Waterside Security Division consists of Boatswain's Mates (BMs), Gunner's Mates (GMs), Machinery Technicians (MKs), and Maritime Law Enforcement Specialists (MEs), led by a division officer (DIVO) and assistant division officer (ADIVO).
-Each Transportable Security Boat (TPSB) is crewed by enlisted personnel, consisting of a Tactical Coxswain and Tactical Boat Crew members, one of which is a qualified Engineer.
+The Waterside Security Division consists of boatswain's mates, gunner's mates, machinery technicians, and Maritime Law Enforcement Specialists, led by a division officer and assistant division officer.
+Each TPSB is crewed by enlisted personnel, consisting of a Tactical Coxswain and Tactical Boat Crew members, one of which is a qualified engineer.

-Members of the Waterside Security Division use a variety of light and crew-served weapons, including 7.62mm M240B Machine Guns,.50 caliber M2 Machine Guns, M4 Carbines, .40 S&W SIG Sauer P229R DAK Service Pistols, 40mm M203 grenade launchers, and 12 Gauge Remington 870 Shotguns.